MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/event-payment-gateway.md

 ## Receive payment confirmation

-When a contact selects the checkout button, [!INCLUDE[pn-marketing-business-app-module-name](../includes/pn-marketing-business-app-module-name.md)] create a temporary  event registration, associates it with the current browser session, and then opens a page that links or redirects to your payment provider.
+When a contact selects the checkout button, [!INCLUDE[pn-marketing-business-app-module-name](../includes/pn-marketing-business-app-module-name.md)] creates a temporary  event registration, associates it with the current browser session, and then opens a page that links or redirects to your payment provider.
 The system then waits for the payment provider to confirm the payment by redirecting the contact to the success URL.
 When that request is received, the system converts the temporary registration into an actual registration that users can see in the system.

-When you sign up with a payment provider, they will ask you for the success URL, which looks like this:
+When you sign up with a payment provider, they will ask you for the success URL, which will be embedded into the code they send back to you to include on your payment gateway.
+The URL you should use looks like this:

 `https://<portal-domain>/event/successpayment?id=<Readable_Event_ID>`